OctopusDeploy/blog/blog/2020-04/lessons-learned-adding-strict-null-checks-to-octopus-frontend/index.md

   - TypeScript
 ---

-Introduction
+## Introduction

 ## Why

 Nulls are often said to be the billion dollar mistake.
 They often creep up when you least expect them and in some pretty interesting ways.
-The problem isn't in the representation of null itself, it's more that we specifically forget to deal with the `null` case.
+The problem isn't in the representation of null itself, it's more that more often than not we forget to deal with the `null` case.
 It's for this reason that some languages completely shy away from the concept of null and choose to represent the concept in a type safe way using the `Option` monad.
 Functional programming isn't always an easy sell and in some cases we may still have legacy code bases.
-This is where `strictNullChecks` compiler flag that typescript provides helps.
+This is where `strictNullChecks` compiler flag swoops in and saves the day.
 This single switch allows typescript to treat `null` and `undefined` as separate types which forces those cases to be handled.

 ## Possible Options